nismq/Swipper_frontend/README.md

 ___

-*This README was created by Jonne Mustajärvi https://github.com/JoneMus and edited by me.*
+*This README was created by Jonne Mustajärvi https://github.com/JoneMus and edited by Jere Nissinen (me).*